szabgab/perlmaven.com/sites/en/pages/listing-all-the-modules-in-a-namespace.md

 Recently I was working on a patch for [MetaCPAN](https://metacpan.org/), but then it turned out that I don't need to implement it as it is already working.
 I wanted to be able to list all the modules within a namespace.
 Apparently it is very easy.
-I only need to prefix my search with <b>module:</b>
+I only need to prefix my search with **module:**

 A few examples: